 Chevre, Peaches, Basil, Black Pepper

 This one tastes like a bright peach salad right on your toast.
 It’s creamy, bright, sweet, tangy, and herby all at the same time, and the cracked black pepper gives it a little extra oomph.
+If you prefer your peaches with the skin off, a serrated peeler makes quick work of it.

 Photos by Mia Reade Baylor